tfly0072/blog/blog/2020-06/ci-cd-cloud-hybrid/index.md

 If a local build agent is not an available option, continue to `Only cloud agents` section.

-#### Only cloud agents
+### Only cloud agents
-Some of the available cloud build servers are purely cloud with no ability to offload build tasks to local infrastructure
+Some of the cloud build technologies are purely cloud with no ability to offload build tasks to local infrastructure

 - [Bitbucket pipelines](https://bitbucket.org/product/features/pipelines)
 - [TravisCI](https://travis-ci.org/) (Technically this can be run locally, but all the resources I looked at appeared to be in beta status)